ipta/pulsar-clock-corrections/tempo/clock/time_pks.dat.md

 2022-09-08 20:39:25.855 - Validation failed: Unable to read new version of tempo/clock/time_pks.dat: Clock file /tmp/astropy-download-1540-5jc05c_g appears to be out of order
 2022-09-15 20:41:00.949 - Validation failed: Unable to read new version of tempo/clock/time_pks.dat: Clock file /tmp/astropy-download-1665-hg0o4nmt appears to be out of order
 2022-09-22 20:39:27.672 - Validation failed: Unable to read new version of tempo/clock/time_pks.dat: Clock file /tmp/astropy-download-1731-md2w727v appears to be out of order
+2022-09-29 20:43:08.532 - Validation failed: Unable to read new version of tempo/clock/time_pks.dat: Clock file /tmp/astropy-download-1670-yxq_zqy5 appears to be out of order
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_pks.dat.log)